 When Shipment is authorised in DEAR and the carrier specified, DEAR will try to create order shipment information in Amazon.
-This will only work in No Consolidation processing mode.
+This will only work in the No Consolidation processing mode.

 Each captured Amazon order once saved to Pending Orders creates a Log entry to track the link between the Sale in DEAR and in Amazon.
-This eliminates the possibility of creating duplicated orders when capturing the same order several times during manual order load.
+This eliminates the possibility of creating duplicate orders when capturing the same order several times during manual order load.

-Each Log entry has a link to the sale task in DEAR.
+Each Log entry has a link to the sales task in DEAR.
 Depending on the settings selected by the user in the Setup tab, this sales task could be draft or authorised, one or more of the Pick, Pack and Ship tabs could be authorised, and payment could have been applied to the invoice.